 All abilities are welcome!
 Dovercourt is committed to the inclusion of people with special needs in all of our programs and services.
 Please make us aware of any issues of medication, mobility, or other resources that you or your child may need to participate at the time of registration.

-The Internet café offers four free computer stations with access to the internet and is located in the centre lobby on the upper level.
-For those of you with laptops and other devices that have wireless Internet capability, Neolore Networks has sponsored a hot spot for you at Dovercourt.
+For those with laptops and other devices that have wireless Internet capability, we offer a free hot spot for you at Dovercourt.
 Connect from almost anywhere in the centre!
-Internet Cafe rules are posted at the computers.

 Our Facility Team